bhupendra129/gradle/README.md

 ### 🎓 **Learning Resources for Gradle**

-Kickstart your Gradle knowledge with courses, guides, and community support tailored to various experience levels:
+Kickstart your Gradle knowledge with courses, guides, and community support tailored to various experience levels.

 - **[DPE University Free Courses](https://dpeuniversity.gradle.com/app/catalog)**: A collection of hands-on courses for learning Gradle, complete with project-based tasks to improve real-world skills.
 - **[Gradle Community Resources](https://community.gradle.org/resources/)**: Discover a range of resources, tutorials, and guides to support your Gradle journey, from foundational concepts to advanced practices.